tud-hri/joan/docs/setup-carla-windows.md

 !!!
 Important
     Only use python 3, preferably [python 3.8 (64 bit)](https://www.python.org/ftp/python/3.8.5/python-3.8.5-amd64.exe).
 Installing python 2.7 will be a waste of your time ;-)

+!!!
+Note
+    We noticed that also having Anaconda installed can result in issues.
+Please let us know through Slack if you found a way to separate Anaconda from the freshly installed Python version.

 ### Python editors